zahidkizmaz/arch-setup-playbook/README.md

 ## How to run

+- Make sure python3 is installed in the destination machine.
 - Make sure ansible is installed in the host machine.
-- Make sure python3 is installed in the destination machine.
 - Make sure host machine can connect to destination machine via ssh.

+#### Dependencies
+- openssh
+- python
+- python-pip

 ### Create an inventory file